docsforadobe/premiere-plugin-guide/docs/index.rst

-Welcome to the Adobe Premiere Pro CC SDK Guide!
+Welcome to the Adobe Premiere Pro SDK Guide!
 ###############################################

 .. toctree::